Contact Lens Care

 How to know if your glasses prescription is wrong

 During your eye test, the optometrist will check for any refractive errors and assess the type of vision correction you need.
 During the test, your optician will check your medical history, look at the overall health of the eye and record any issues.
-They will then create the prescription lenses needed to provide clear vision.
+They will then prescribe the glasses prescription needed to provide clear vision.

-Sometimes, your glasses prescription can be wrong because you didn’t give accurate readings in your eye exam (especially if you’re experiencing eye fatigue).
+Sometimes, your glasses prescription could be wrong due to inaccurate response during your eye exam (especially if you’re experiencing eye fatigue).
 It could be due to human error from an incorrectly written prescription.
 It could also be because your prescription has changed over time.
 Just one wrong number in your prescription can dramatically change your overall vision.
 Any medications you are on, the quality of the measuring instruments in your eye test and your biorhythm can also all lead to fluctuations in visual performance.

 What can wrong prescription glasses cause?